 Quality time with your baby

-Why is a lake blue?
+Why is the lake blue?

-The sun is shining and the sky is blue and the water is reflecting the clear blue sky.
+The sun is shining, and the sky is blue, and the water is reflecting the clear blue sky.
 At other times the same water is dark as lead or grey depending again on the colour of the sky.

 An awake young baby will be eagerly looking for her mother’s face.
-Depending on her age her eyes will be big and interested or later on burst into a big smile being met by the mother’s loving eyes and calming talk.
+Depending on her age her eyes will be large and interested or later on burst into a big smile being met by the mother’s loving eyes and calming talk.
 The exact same thing could be said about a father and his baby boy or girl.

 What can be done?

 We should not hesitate to ask the parents if they know what it means to small babies to be hindered in their natural bonding by distracted parents occupied by their smartphones.

 What if they get offended?
 Most parents want the best for their children so they will respect to be educated when it’s said in a kind voice.